-Find out the top things to do, where to stay, where to eat and drink, and some insider information to help you plan your holiday to Edmonton, Canada.
+Find out the top things to do in Edmonton, where to stay, where to eat and drink, and some insider information to help you plan your dream trip to this cool city in Alberta, Canada.

-If you’re heading to Alberta to explore the stunning Rockies in Jasper or Banff, checking out Athabasca Glacier or Lake Louise, then add Edmonton into your itinerary.
+If you’re heading to Alberta to explore the stunning Rockies in Jasper or Banff, checking out Athabasca Glacier or Lake Louise, then consider visiting Edmonton too.
+It’s a worthy addition to any Alberta itinerary.

-So time to reveal why Edmonton is a worthy addition to your Canadian bucket list!
+So time to reveal why underrated Edmonton is a worthy addition to your Canadian bucket list!

 Edmonton is one of Canada’s fastest growing cities, beating the likes of Vancouver and Toronto.
 It’s got plenty to see and do, diverse scenery and the most sunny days in the whole of the country.
 Yes, along with Calgary, Edmonton is the sunniest place in Canada – reason enough to visit in my opinion!

-Downtown brings industry, culture, skyscrapers, plenty of shops and restaurants and the buzz that city-lovers enjoy.
+Edmonton city centre brings industry, culture, skyscrapers, plenty of shops and restaurants and the downtown buzz that city-lovers enjoy.

 But nature is so close too.
 The peaceful Elk Island National Park is under 30 minutes drive from the city, and is home to so much wildlife.
-Oh and Edmonton’s river valley parks give you that feeling of countryside, right in the city itself.
+Oh and the North Saskatchewan River Valley give you that feeling of countryside, right in the city itself.

 It’s the food scene that was the huge draw for me.
 Friends in other parts of Canada had mentioned it before my trip.
 Sure enough, every night I enjoyed a different cuisine in some of the city’s coolest, most creative restaurants and bars.